marc2k3/foo_playcount_2003/docs/index.md

 	var obj = {
 		"id" = tfo_id.EvalWithMetadb(item),
 		// empty array on purpose, scripters should know what to do!
-		// must be Unix timestamps (seconds, not milliseonds) "2003_timestamps" : [],
+		// must be Unix timestamps (seconds, not milliseconds) "2003_timestamps" : [],
 	};
 	arr.push(obj);